List of Shortland Street characters introduced in 1994: Simon Hilton-Jones

-Dr. Simon Hilton-Jones was the hippy doctor abruptly hired to replace murderer - Katherine Blake (Magaret Umbers).
-Simon proved unpopular with the staff though inspirational to the young Jonathon McKenna (Kieren Hutchison).
-CEO - Michael (Paul Gittins) eventually decided to let Simon go, but not before he shred a few words of wisdom to Jonathon, something that inspired him to become a doctor.
+Dr. Simon Hilton-Jones was the hippy doctor abruptly hired to replace Katherine Blake (Margaret Umbers).
+Simon was the youngest of the Hilton-Jones family, and whose father held a position on the medical council.
+Simon proved unpopular with the staff due to his poor time management and apparent lack of interest in prescribing medication or taking comprehensive histories.
+Though inspirational to the young Jonathon McKenna (Kieren Hutchison).
+CEO - Michael (Paul Gittins) reluctantly decided to let Simon go, but not before he shred a few words of wisdom to Jonathon, something that inspired him to become a doctor.